Series Part I: Chronic Care Management Services

 However, per CPT coding tip (CPT pg.
 51), if the treating physician or OQHP personally performs ANY of the care management services and those activities are not used to meet the criteria for a separately reportable code (99424, 99491), then their time may be counted towards the required clinical staff time to meet elements of 99426, 99487, 99490, as applicable.

 Patients must give consent to receive CCM services.
-This can be given in written or verbal form and documented in the medical record.
+Consent can be given verbally or in written form and documented in the medical record.

 This documentation in the medical record must include:

-- That the patient was informed that she/he can stop receiving CCM services at any time, and
+2. That she/he can stop receiving CCM services at any time, and

 Information about applicable cost sharing should be included as well.